mims-harvard/nimfa/README.rst

 Usage
 ====

-Following are twp basic usage examples that employ Standard NMF algorithm and LSNMF algorithm.
+Following are two basic usage examples that employ Standard NMF algorithm and LSNMF algorithm.
 For more see examples and methods' documentation.

 Example No. 1::